spujadas/elk-docker/docs/index.md

 	Note that ELK's logs are rotated daily and are deleted after a week, using logrotate.
 You can change this behaviour by overwriting the `elasticsearch`, `logstash` and `kibana` files in `/etc/logrotate.d`.

-For non-Docker-related issues with Elasticsearch, Kibana, and Elasticsearch, make sure you have a look at the [Elastic forums](https://discuss.elastic.co/).

 ## Reporting issues <a name="reporting-issues"></a>

+**Important** – For _non-Docker-related_ issues with Elasticsearch, Kibana, and Elasticsearch, report the issues on the appropriate [Elasticsearch](https://github.com/elastic/elasticsearch), [Logstash](https://github.com/elastic/logstash), or [Kibana](https://github.com/elastic/kibana) GitHub repository.

 You can report issues with this image using [GitHub's issue tracker](https://github.com/spujadas/elk-docker/issues) (please avoid raising issues as comments on Docker Hub, if only for the fact that the notification system is broken at the time of writing so there's a fair chance that I won't see it for a while).